gft-page/gft-art-web/README.md

 First step you're going to want to clone to the [graph-dev branch of scaffold-eth](https://github.com/austintgriffith/scaffold-eth/tree/graph-dev):
 ```
-git clone -b graph-dev https://github.com/austintgriffith/scaffold-eth.git
+git clone -b graph-dev https://github.com/austintgriffith/scaffold-eth.git graph-dev
 cd graph-dev
 ```
-Install all of the relevant Node modules (make sure you are on Node > 0:
+Install all of the relevant Node modules (make sure you are on Node version "^10.12.0 || >=12.0.0"!)
 ```
 yarn install
 ```